 Sexual love might eventually transform into familial love – and, under adventurous circumstances, might temporarily become sexual love again – but typically the two do not exist for the same person at the same time.
 I can’t love someone like a best friend, a brother, a father and a lover at the same time.

 As the book Sex at Dawn says, it doesn’t work that way.
 Once someone starts feeling like family, a switch goes off in our brains that says “don’t procreate with that person – it’s incest.”

-I got some brilliant advice from a reader this morning from the book A Course In Miracles:
+I got some brilliant advice from a reader this morning he learned from the book A Course In Miracles:

 “There are only two emotions, love and fear.
 Only one of them is real, the other is an illusion.
 Fear is an illusion.
 It is really just a call for love.

 “What is confusing is that fear has many manifestations – anger, hate, sadness, jealousy, envy, and even lying and ‘cheating’ … I don’t know the reason for the ‘cheating’ but just know that deep down, it was not meant to hurt you, it was really just a call for love.”